filecoincash/filecoincash_doc/README.md

 We are glad that the Filecash community was formally established on September 18th, and will open the Github code base later on September 19th.
 In the early stage, for the sake of protecting the project, only part of the source code will be opened in the testing stage, and all the code will be opened before the main network comes online.

+#### [third version](https://github.com/filecoincash/lotus/releases/tag/v0.7.0-beta1-sha256) released on September 25 ,The following improvements have been made:
+- Sync code to 0.7.0

 #### [second version](https://github.com/filecoincash/lotus/releases/tag/v0.5.7-beta2) released on September 23 ,The following improvements have been made:
--The encapsulation was modified to 4G / 16g version.
+- The encapsulation was modified to 4G / 16g version.
--The number of encapsulation layers in P1 is changed to 2 layers.
+- The number of encapsulation layers in P1 is changed to 2 layers.
 (2 layers are convenient for quick block production, and will be adjusted to 5 layers later)

 #### [first version](https://github.com/filecoincash/lotus/releases/tag/v0.5.7-beta) released on september 19 ,The following improvements have been made:
 - Package is modified to 4G version.